 The Florida Gas Transmission Company ("FGT") achieved "open access" status for their natural gas pipeline on August 1, 1990.
 This pipeline is an underground pipeline running from east Texas across the Florida Panhandle and down through the center of the state.
 Much of the FGT supply comes from land-based wells.
-Prior to August 1, 2021, the City held firm transportation rights under two rate classifications, FTS-1 and FTS-2, both under the jurisdiction of the Federal Energy Regulatory Commission.
-Effective August 1, 2021, per a federal rate case, the FTS-2 rate was rolled into one rate class (FTS-1) and eliminated the FTS-2 \$0.10 settlement surcharge.
-As a result, the City holds firm transportation rights on the FGT pipeline that varies by month and falls under one rate classification.
-The four contracts under the FTS-1 rate class expire March 2025, February 2027, April 2030 and July 2030.
+The City holds firm transportation rights under two rate classifications, FTS-1 and FTS-3, both under the jurisdiction of the Federal Energy Regulatory Commission.
+The four contracts under the FTS-1 rate class expire March 2025, February 2027, April 2030, and July 2030.
+There is one contract under the FTS-3 rate class that expires in November 2033.

 In June 2002, the Gulfstream Pipeline became operational.
 This pipeline crosses the Gulf of Mexico starting from the Mobile Bay region and making landfall just south of Tampa, Florida near Port Manatee.
-Until 2008, most of the supply sources for the Gulfstream pipeline were offshore, but new pipeline interconnects by Gulfstream have increased the supply of on-shore originating gas supply.
-Lakeland Electric is also connected to and has purchased firm transportation rights in this pipeline which provides a second source of natural gas while giving additional gas supplier option.
-Again, this second pipeline reduces the risk of interruption of the gas supply.
+Until 2008, most of the supply sources for the Gulfstream pipeline were offshore but new pipeline interconnects by Gulfstream have increased the supply of onshore originating gas supply.
+Lakeland Electric is also connected to and has purchased firm transportation rights in this pipeline which provides a second source of natural gas and an additional gas supplier option.
 Gulfstream transportation rates are under the jurisdiction of the Federal Energy Regulatory Commission and the City has three contracts for fixed volumes each month.
-These contracts are in effect through December 2027, May 2037, and May 2047.
+These contracts are in effect through December 2027, May 2037 and May 2047.